 You could use several light coats of clear acrylic spray.
 Such as Krylon, Valspar, or Rustoleum.
-Just make sure that is the gloss and not the frosted.
-It may reduce some of the sparkle effect though.

 I am trying to design my own children's line of furniture and who doesn't love glitter!
 My only problem is I've never worked with glitter on anything but paper.
 Does anyone have suggestions on how to make this work?
 My question is how do you make it stay on the furniture piece and not get all over the kids?
 What are your ideas on glitter and furniture?

 By Tania M